 </div><div data-element-id="elm_mpVBhwJ4EHvZqRJfuv2oJg" data-element-type="heading" class="zpelement zpelem-heading "><style></style><h2

-class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><b><span style="font-size:24px;">Why Fall Prevention Requires Neuromuscular Stimulation</span></b><br/></h2></div>
+class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><b><span style="font-size:24px;">Why Fall Prevention Requires Neuromuscular Stimulation</span></b><br></h2></div>

 <div data-element-id="elm_P_2vAhDrZavSfJXQ4Yk-6w" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><div><p>Falls often occur not because of muscle weakness alone, but due to impaired proprioception, slowed neuromuscular response times, and reduced postural stability.
 Whole Body Vibration is known to stimulate muscle spindles and mechanoreceptors, helping enhance sensory feedback and neuromuscular activation.
 Research has shown that targeted mechanical signals delivered through vibration platforms can improve balance and functional performance in older adults by influencing proprioceptive pathways and muscular coordination [1].
-Low energy vibration has a direct effect in age declining muscle (sarcopenia) by slowing mitochondrial deterioration [2], preventing neuromuscular junction degeneration by increasing Dok7 and suppressing ERK1/2 phosphorylation [3] and protecting fast firing muscle fibers [4].</p></div></div>
+Low-intensity vibration has a direct effect in age declining muscle (sarcopenia) by slowing mitochondrial deterioration [2], preventing neuromuscular junction degeneration by increasing Dok7 and suppressing ERK1/2 phosphorylation [3] and protecting fast firing muscle fibers [4].</p></div></div>

 </div><div data-element-id="elm_AJqHpxdnqAuCrLwYysFlqg" data-element-type="image" class="zpelement zpelem-image "><style> @media (min-width: 992px) { [data-element-id="elm_AJqHpxdnqAuCrLwYysFlqg"] .zpimage-container figure img { width: 770px !important ; height: 744px !important ; } } </style><div data-caption-color="" data-size-tablet="" data-size-mobile="" data-align="center" data-tablet-image-separate="false" data-mobile-image-separate="false" class="zpimage-container zpimage-align-center zpimage-tablet-align-center zpimage-mobile-align-center zpimage-size-original zpimage-tablet-fallback-fit zpimage-mobile-fallback-fit hb-lightbox " data-lightbox-options="